Libretto by Giuseppe Giacosa and Luigi Ilica

 First act

-The church of Sant'Andrea della Valle in Rome.
-Cesare Angelotti has escaped from prison.
-In the free Roman Republic he was consul, but was imprisoned by the current dictator of Rome, Baron Scarpia.
+In the church of Sant’Andrea della Valle in Rome, Cesare Angelotti has escaped from prison.
+In the free Roman Republic, he had been a consul, but he was imprisoned by the current dictator of Rome, Baron Scarpia.

 The exhausted revolutionary enters the empty church and hides in the family chapel.
-There, his sister Marquise Atavanti has hidden her own clothes so that the fugitive can disguise himself and easily hide from his pursuers.
-At that moment the old cleric enters the church.
-He has heard a noise and thinks the painter Mario Cavaradossi is there.
-He looks everywhere but does not find him.
-A bell ringing interrupts the cleric's work for prayer.
+There, his sister, the Marchesa Attavanti, has hidden some clothes so the fugitive can disguise himself and easily evade his pursuers.
+At that moment, the old sacristan enters the church.
+Having heard a noise, he thinks the artist Mario Cavaradossi is inside.
+He looks around everywhere but does not find him.
+The ringing of the bells interrupts the sacristan’s work for prayer.

-Cavaradossi arrives to continue his work, a portrait of Mary Magdalene.
-The cleric notices that she looks very much like a beautiful lady who has been coming to church a lot lately.
-The artist admits that not only his beloved Tosca served as his model, but also this beautiful stranger.
-The clergyman resents Cavaradossi's use of living people as models for his portraits of saints.
-She shows him the basket of food for his lunch and leaves.
+Cavaradossi arrives to continue his work — a portrait of Mary Magdalene.
+The sacristan notices that the painting closely resembles a beautiful lady who has recently been visiting the church frequently.
+The artist admits that his model was not only his beloved Tosca, but also this mysterious beauty.
+The sacristan is scandalized that Cavaradossi uses real people as models for portraits of saints.
+He shows him the basket of food he brought for his lunch and then leaves.

-The artist continues his work, and Angelotti comes out of his hiding place.
-The two are like-minded and friends, and now again Cavaradossi readily pledges his support to Angelotti.
+The artist continues his work, and Angelotti emerges from his hiding place.
+The two are like-minded and friends, and now Cavaradossi again readily promises Angelotti his support.
 Tosca's voice is heard.
 Cavaradossi gives Angelotti the basket of food and makes him hide again.

-Jealousy and doubt fill Tosca - she overheard Mario talking just now, where did this woman go?
-Her jealousy is further heightened when she sees the portrait of Mary Magdalene, who looks very much like the Marquise Atavanti.
-Tosca wishes the artist would make the portrait's eyes black, as hers are.
+Tosca is filled with jealousy and suspicion — she has just heard Mario speaking; where has that woman gone?
+Her jealousy intensifies when she sees the portrait of Mary Magdalene, which strongly resembles the Marchesa Attavanti.
+Tosca insists that the artist paint the portrait’s eyes black, like her own.
 Cavaradossi manages to calm her down.
-Soon she leaves.
+Soon after, she leaves.

-Angelotti comes out of hiding.
-A gunshot is heard, announcing his escape.
-Cavaradossi offers to hide him in his villa and the two leave the church.
+Angelotti emerges from his hiding place.
+A cannon shot is heard, signaling his escape.
+Cavaradossi offers to hide him in his villa, and the two leave the church together.

-The Cloister comes back and he is very happy because he has heard the news that Napoleon has been defeated.
-The children of the church choir enter the church, making noise and rejoicing, while the Cloister attempts to tell them about Napoleon's defeat and how the cantata will be performed in the evening, in which the famous singer Floria Tosca will take part.
-The children play and dance around the Cleric.
+The sacristan returns, overjoyed by the news that Napoleon has been defeated.
+The children from the church choir enter, making noise and laughing, while the sacristan tries to tell them about Napoleon’s downfall and how a cantata will be performed that evening, featuring the famous singer Floria Tosca.
+The children play and dance around the sacristan.

-Suddenly, Baron Scarpia, the dictator of Rome, invades the church, accompanied by his trusted agent Spoleto.
-Scarpia is angry about Angelotti's escape.
+Suddenly, Baron Scarpia - the dictator of Rome - bursts into the church, accompanied by his trusted agent Spoletta.
+Scarpia is furious over Angelotti’s escape.
 The trail has led him to the church.
-The children fearfully flee, and Scarpia orders the Clysar to stay and show him where the Marquis Atavanti's chapel is.
-He is astonished to see that its door is open.
-Inside, Scarpia finds the Marquise's fan.
-There is also the basket that the Cæsar left for Cavaradossi, but it is empty.
-Scarpia sees the unfinished painting and realizes that the artist Cavaradossi was in the church while the fugitive was hiding.
-She decides to accuse him of complicity and have him arrested, thus distancing him from Tosca.
-Scarpia has long had a crush on her.
+The frightened children scatter, while Scarpia orders the sacristan to stay and show him where the Attavanti family chapel is.
+He is surprised to see that its door is open.
+Inside, Scarpia finds the Marchesa’s fan.
+The basket that the sacristan had left for Cavaradossi is also there - but it’s empty.
+Scarpia notices the unfinished painting and realizes that the painter Cavaradossi had been in the church while the fugitive was hiding.
+He decides to accuse him of aiding Angelotti and to have him arrested—this way, he can keep him away from Tosca.
+Scarpia has long been infatuated with her.

-Here comes Tosca.
-She wants to tell Cavarados that she will not be able to go to their arranged meeting that evening, as she will be performing the solo in the cantata celebrating the defeat of Napoleon.
-Instead, however, she finds Scarpia in the church.
-He tries to inflame her jealousy by showing her the resemblance of the portrait to the Marquise Atavanti, as well as her fan.
-Seized with jealousy, Tosca sets off for Cavaradossi to surprise him and catch him in infidelity, and Scarpia orders her to be followed.
-People begin to gather in the church for the celebratory Te Deum.
+Tosca arrives.
+She wants to inform Cavaradossi that she won’t be able to meet him that evening, as she will be performing the solo in the cantata celebrating the defeat of Napoleon.
+Instead of Cavaradossi, however, she finds Scarpia in the church.
+He tries to stir her jealousy by pointing out the resemblance between the portrait and the Marchesa Attavanti, and by showing her the Marchesa’s fan.
+Overcome with jealousy, Tosca rushes off to surprise Cavaradossi and catch him in the act of betrayal.
+Scarpia orders her to be followed.
+People begin gathering in the church for the solemn Te Deum.

 Second act

-Scarpia's office.
-Sharone opens the windows and the magical sounds of the cantata and Tosca's voice float in from outside.
-Scarpia gives Sharone a letter to give to the singer, telling her that he will be waiting for her after the concert.
+Scarpia’s office.
+Sciarrone opens the windows, and the enchanting sounds of the cantata and Tosca’s voice drift in from outside.
+Scarpia hands Sciarrone a letter to deliver to the singer, informing her that he will be waiting for her after the concert.

-After a while, Sharone returns and announces that Spoletta has arrived.
-Spoletta enters and reports that they have been unable to find Angelotti anywhere, but have arrested Cavaradossi.
-His demeanor betrays unequivocally that he knows where the fugitive is hidden.
-Scarpia orders the artist to be brought in.
-She accuses him of hiding Angelotti and giving him food, but Cavaradossi flatly denies them.
-Outside, the cantata is heard louder and louder.
-This makes Scarpia nervous and he closes the windows.
-Once again he asks where Angelotti is, but Cavaradossi again says he doesn't know.
+Soon Sciarrone returns and announces that Spoletta has arrived.
+Spoletta enters and reports that they could not find Angelotti anywhere, but they have arrested Cavaradossi.
+His behavior clearly suggests that he knows where the fugitive is hiding.
+Scarpia orders the painter to be brought in.
+He accuses him of sheltering Angelotti and giving him food, but Cavaradossi firmly denies all charges.
+Outside, the cantata grows louder and louder.
+This agitates Scarpia, and he closes the windows.
+Once again, he demands to know Angelotti’s whereabouts, but Cavaradossi insists he knows nothing.

-At that moment Tosca arrives.
-She throws herself into Cavaradossi's arms, but Scarpia orders that he be taken away for interrogation and tortured until he reveals the fugitive's whereabouts.
-Soon Tosca hears his cries.
-His salvation is in her hands - she must betray Angelotti's hiding place.
-Tosca flatly refuses, but after another painful cry from Cavaradossi, she confesses - Angelotti is hidden in the well in the garden.
-The torture ceases and the half-dead Cavaradossi is brought into the hall.
-Tosca assures him that she has betrayed nothing, but at that moment Scarpia sends Spoleto to the well in the garden.
-Realizing that Tosca has spoken, Cavaradossi curses her betrayal.
+At that moment, Tosca arrives.
+She rushes into Cavaradossi’s arms, but Scarpia orders that he be taken away for interrogation and torture until he reveals the fugitive’s whereabouts.
+Soon, Tosca hears his cries of agony.
+In her hands lies his salvation - she must reveal Angelotti’s hiding place.
+Tosca refuses with all her strength, but after another agonizing scream from Cavaradossi, she breaks - Angelotti is hidden in the well in the garden.
+The torture stops, and the half-conscious Cavaradossi is brought back into the room.
+Tosca assures him that she hasn’t said a word, but at that moment, Scarpia sends Spoletta to the garden well.
+Realizing Tosca has betrayed the secret, Cavaradossi curses her with bitter despair.

-Now Scarpia has a new proposition for Tosca - only she can save her beloved.
-But the price he wants isn't measured in money - he wants her love.
+Now Scarpia has a new proposal for Tosca – only she can save her beloved.
+But the price he demands is not measured in money – he wants her love.
 She is disgusted by the offer.

-Spoletta arrives and tells him that he committed suicide when Angelotti was arrested.
-Scarpia is even angrier and declares that there can be no other fate for Cavaradossi than to be killed.
-The only way out for Tosca is to agree to Scarpia's proposal.
-Delighted, he assures her that he will keep his word and save Cavaradossi, even though he can no longer overturn the death sentence.
-He will order him to be shot with blank cartridges, as was done to Palmieri before.
-Scarpia also writes a permit giving her the right to leave Rome with whoever accompanies her.
-He signs the permit and descends to Tosca - at last she is his!
-But at that moment Tosca surprisingly plunges a knife into the dictator's chest.
-He cries out in vain for help and soon drops dead.
+Spoletta arrives and reports that during the arrest of Angelotti, he committed suicide.
+Scarpia becomes even more enraged and declares that there can be no other fate for Cavaradossi except to be killed.
+Tosca’s only way out is to accept Scarpia’s proposal.
+Delighted, he assures her that he will keep his word and save Cavaradossi, although he can no longer cancel the death sentence.
+He will order that Cavaradossi be executed with blank cartridges, as was done before with Palmieri.
+Scarpia also writes a permit allowing her to leave Rome with whomever accompanies her.
+He signs the permit and moves towards Tosca – at last, she is his!
+But at that moment, Tosca unexpectedly stabs the dictator in the chest.
+He calls out for help in vain and soon falls dead.

 Third act

-Early morning on the terrace of Fort Sant'Angelo.
-The enchanting song of a shepherd comes.
+Early morning on the terrace of Castel Sant'Angelo.
+The enchanting song of a shepherd boy comes through.

-A group of soldiers brings in Kawaradossi for a shootout.
+A group of soldiers brings Cavaradossi for execution.
 His last wish is to write a farewell letter to Tosca.
-He writes and recalls the best moments of the life he loves so much but will have to part with.
+As he writes, he recalls the most beautiful moments of the life he loves so much but must now leave behind.

-Most unexpectedly, Tosca arrives bearing the permit stamped by Scarpia.
-Cavaradossi is filled with doubts, for this is the first mercy he has ever shown.
-Tosca tells him that this is also his last mercy.
-After she tells him everything, she warns him - after the shooting, not to get up immediately, but to wait for the soldiers to move away.
-It is time for the shooting.
-The soldiers arrive, point their rifles and fire, and Kawaradossi falls as artistically as if he had been killed for real.
+Unexpectedly, Tosca arrives carrying the permit stamped by Scarpia.
+Cavaradossi is filled with doubt, as this is the first mercy Scarpia has ever shown.
+Tosca tells him that it will also be his last mercy.
+After explaining everything to him, she warns him - not to get up immediately after the execution but to wait until the soldiers have left.
+The time for the execution arrives.
+The soldiers come, aim their rifles, and fire, and Cavaradossi falls so theatrically, as if truly killed.

-The moment comes for the two lovers to leave, leaving Rome with the help of the permit and living a new and happy life.
-Tosca tells Mario that they can now get up and walk quickly.
-He doesn't respond.
-She approaches him and realizes with horror that he is really dead.
+The moment has come for the two lovers to leave, to depart from Rome with the help of the permit and start a new, happy life.
+Tosca tells Mario that they can now get up and hurry away.
+He doesn’t respond.
+She moves closer and, with horror, realizes that he is truly dead.

-At that moment, the cries of Spoletta and Sharone, who have discovered Scarpia's murder and are coming to capture Tosca, are heard.
-She does not wish to fall into their hands.
-The edge of the castle wall is near.
-Before they can capture her, Tosca throws herself into the abyss from the high fortress.
+At that moment, the shouts of Spoletta and Scarpia are heard - they have discovered Scarpia’s murder and are coming to capture Tosca.
+She refuses to fall into their hands.
+The edge of the fortress wall is near.
+Before they can seize her, Tosca throws herself into the abyss from the high fortress.